 Ed Rasmuson, as chair of the Board of Directors, has shepherded the Foundation into its modern era.
 He inherited his father’s interest in fisheries, the Alaska outdoors, and a personal commitment to make a difference in Alaska.
 Ed has dedicated much of his adult life to improving the quality of higher education and is the only Alaskan to serve as a regent of the University of Alaska, Alaska Pacific University, and Sheldon Jackson College.

-Today Rasmuson Foundation is guided by third and fourth generation Rasmusons: Ed, his siblings Judy and Lile, wife Cathryn, and grandchildren Laura Emerson, Jay Gibbons, Adam Gibbons and Natasha von Imhof, serve on the Foundation’s 14-member Board of Directors with the five public members.
+Today Rasmuson Foundation is guided by third and fourth generation Rasmusons: Ed, his siblings Judy and Lile, wife Cathryn, and grandchildren Laura Emerson, Jay Gibbons, Adam Gibbons and Natasha von Imhof, serve on the Foundation’s 14-member Board of Directors with six public members.

 Jenny and Elmer’s vision for the Foundation was to support projects of lasting impact to benefit Alaskans, and the Foundation stays true to Jenny’s core beliefs in service, family, community, resource development and a deep love of the land.
 These values shape the foundation’s philosophy of giving to organizations that demonstrate a respect for the land and its people, for sustainable economic development, and for the enhancement of the arts and social services in Alaska.

 It’s about giving back to a state that gives so much to everyone who lives here.
 It’s a tradition of investing in Alaska.

 Learn more about Elmer Rasmuson by visiting the Elmer Rasmuson: A Life of Service digital archive project managed by the University of Alaska Fairbanks Elmer E. Rasmuson Library or by reading an Anchorage Daily News tribute.